 He is a Senior Fellow of the American Leadership Forum, a Life Member of the 100 Club of Houston, and a Life Member of the Houston Livestock Show and Rodeo.

-Constable Rosen who is a life-long Houstonian, earned a Bachelor of Science degree in Criminal Justice from the University of Houston, graduating with honors.
+Constable Rosen earned a Bachelor of Science degree in Criminal Justice from the University of Houston, graduating with honors.
 He is deeply committed to keeping families safe, aggressively addressing crime issues and improving the quality of life for all residents of Precinct 1.
 He and his wife and children are proud residents of the precinct.